Peace Corps/MBA FAQ

 Do I need to apply and be accepted into both the Eberhardt MBA program and the Peace Corps separately?

 Yes.
 Acceptance into one program does not ensure acceptance into the other.
-A PCMI candidate will apply to the MBA program and if accepted, will be enrolled as a Peace Corps MBA candidate.
-The application process to the Peace Corps should be started as soon as you confirm your enrollment to the Pacific MBA Program since the Peace Corps application process generally is uncertain.
-It invloves several stages and many clearances.
-The Peace Corps should be notified that you will be doing the cooperative MBA program with the University of the Pacific.
-Although there is a UOP/PCMI liaison available to work with you and the Peace Corps throughout the process, it is ultimately your responsibility to follow through with the application to the Peace Corps.
+A PCMI candidate should begin the MBA program, if accepted, and will be enrolled as a Peace Corps MBA candidate.
+The actual application process to the Peace Corps should be started no earlier than one year prior to your desired departure date.
+The Peace Corps application invloves several stages and many clearances.
+The Peace Corps should be notified that you have enrolled as a Peace Corps MBA cooerative program student at the University of the Pacific.
+You should work with your academic advisor at Pacific to determine your departure date.
+Although this advisor is available to work with you and the Peace Corps throughout the process, it is ultimately your responsibility to follow through with the application to the Peace Corps.

 Are there any benefits to becoming a PCMI at Pacific?

 The Eberhardt School of Business offers Peace Corps MBA candidates with a Graduate Assistantship which may cover up to 1/3 to 1/2 of your tuition depending on your competitiveness in the accepted applicant pool.
 The Peace Corps also offers a transition stipend (currently $7,425) upon completion of a student's 27 months Peace Corps service.
-The school also requires a summer internship from all MBA students.
+The Eberhardt School also requires a summer internship from all MBA students.
 Your Peace Corps service will satisfy this internship requirement and provide a unique, invaluable hands-on experience which will set you apart from other graduates and prepare you for a rewarding career.
-Additionally, credit for independent field study during your volunteer service will also be coordinated through the school and completed during your final semester.
+Additionally, credit for independent field study during your volunteer service will also be coordinated through the School and completed during your final semester of coursework.

 What if I am not accepted in the Peace Corps, or unforeseeable events prevent me from becoming a volunteer?